sauravs4h/Question-ans/10-09aug(closers).md

 ---------------------------------------------------------------------

-## what is lexical environment javascript.
+## Q  what is lexical environment javascript.

 Sure, let's break down "lexical environment" in simple terms.